tjwh/SWE3643_Project/README.md

 Passed!  - Failed:     0, Passed:     5, Skipped:     0, Total:     5,
 Duration: 1 s - CalculatorPlaywrightTests.dll (net8.0)
 ```

+* __NOTE: For some reason, one of the End to End tests may fail when running it for the first time.
+Run them again and they all should pass.__

 ## Final Video Presentation
 [![Video Link](https://i.imgur.com/LsmM3Se.png)](https://www.youtube.com/watch?v=k0-N-1a8jpw)